cisagov/ScubaGear/baselines/teams.md

 #### MS.TEAMS.6.1v1
 Contact with Skype users SHALL be blocked.
 - _Rationale:_ The security risk of allowing contact with skype users is aligned with the risk of contact with a retiring product and its current vulnerabilities.
 Microsoft is officailly retiring all forms of Skype as listed above.
-Through blocking contact with skype users an agency is limiting acess to the multitude of seurity threats employing the vulnerabilities of the Skype product.
+By blocking contact with Skype users an agency is limiting access to security threats utilizing the vulnerabilities of the Skype product.
 - _Last modified:_ July 2023

 ### Resources